jorgecarleitao/arrow2/guide/src/high_level.md

-# High end API
+# High-level API

 The simplest way to think about an arrow `Array` is that it represents `Vec<Option<T>>` and has a logical type associated with it.

 Probably the most simple array in this crate is `PrimitiveArray<T>`.
 It can be constructed